oaljoundi/CBL-Mariner/docs/index.md

 variant is the fastest way to run and try Mariner.
 For production you can also pick one of the other options below:

 * Local docker container.
-This option will work on linux or on windows with Windows Subsystem For Linux ([WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
+This option will work on Linux or Windows with Windows Subsystem For Linux ([WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 * Azure virtual machine deployment - accomplished using Asure-CLI commands described in detail in the Azure deployment section.
 * Standard VHD Image – The core VHD image can be deployed to sovereign and airgapped clouds through Azure Marketplace.
 Core VHD images will be published monthly. _Coming soon_
 * Containers – Container images can be deployed to sovereign and airgapped clouds through MCR.
 * AKS Container Host – Similar to the Ubuntu-AKS container host, AKS will own